croqee/Croqee-app/README.md

 A very cool app that helps drawing/illustration artists to achieve great skills bla bla

-## Running with docker
+## Running with Docker

-- For development using Docker containers: on a docker installed machine, run "docker-compose up" on root folder.
+- For development using Docker containers: on a docker installed machine, run "docker-compose up" on root folder.</br>
--To run Docker Production image: Run "docker-compose -f docker-compose.prod.yml up".
+- To run Docker Production image: Run "docker-compose -f docker-compose.prod.yml up".

 ## Running Locally

 Note: if you wanna switch back from docker development to local development, you have to change the proxy in the following files:

 - client/package.json: from "http://server_node:8080" to "http://localhost:8080"